spiffe/spire-plugin-sdk/docs/MIGRATING.md

 RSA 1024 bit key support has been dropped.

 Keys managed by the KeyManager now have a required `fingerprint` component.
-The fingerprint is returned when keys are created or retrieved and by the `SignData` RPC.
+The fingerprint is returned when keys are created or retrieved by the `SignData` RPC.
 It is used by SPIRE to detect if the key used in a signing operation has changed from underneath SPIRE.

-The PSSOptions have been moved inside of the SignDataRequest to couple them to that operation.
+The `PSSOptions` message has been moved inside of the `SignDataRequest` message to couple it to that operation.

 ### Server NodeAttestor